KrishT97/trashtrek/guide/visualization_results_analysis.md

 ```
 Two trucks are located in the north, whilst one in the south.
 The volume (m3) figures are generic and approximates.

-For this case, let us visualize the basic map:
+For this case, let us visualize the basic map (_the object drawings are not part of the visualization but serve as illustration for this example_):

 <img src="https://github.com/KrishT97/trashtrek/blob/main/extras/visualization_results1.png" width="600"/>